Managing our Waste is Recycling the Answer?

 Take a look at Smithers Stamford they have a great collection of both upcycled and recycled furniture.

 I often wondered if the energy, transportation and power used to recycle materials were counterproductive to the environment.
 According to the (EPA) Environmental Protection Agency, the energy saved from recycling one glass bottle will operate a 100-watt light bulb for four hours.

 An average family in the UK throws away around £700 per year of food shopping.
-And most of our food waste will end up on landfill where it rots and releases methane which is a damaging greenhouse gas.
+And most of our food waste will end up in landfills where it rots and releases methane, a damaging greenhouse gas.

-Many local councils collect food waste: The food waste goes through a composting process which then turns into a valuable resource.
+Many local councils collect food waste: The food waste goes through a composting process, turning into a valuable resource.
 Used for fertiliser for agriculture and to generate electricity, heat or transport fuels.